Overview

 What it measures: whether the reasoning trace remains faithful to image evidence through the key reasoning chain.

-Final Visual Accuracy VA_final is derived from VA_answer and RVF_trace.
+Final Visual Accuracy (VA_final) is derived from VA_answer and RVF_trace.
 This prevents an unfaithful reasoning trace from receiving a high final visual score.

 Role of image caption